 The Portlands are home to what may be the most significant changes to Toronto’s shoreline for the next few decades at least.
-They are generally south of Lake Shore Boulevard, from where the Don River slams 90° into the Keating Channel, to the Ashbridges Bay Wastewater Treatment Plant.
+They are generally south of Lake Shore Boulevard, from where the Don River slams 90° into the Keating Channel, to Ashbridges Bay.

 They consist of former wetlands that were infilled early in Toronto’s history to meet industrial demands, and it is composed of 3 main parts: